-Teylor: My favorite thing about Casual-my favorite song is-I mean, right now it's probably Good Luck, Babe, because I think that's... [laughs] If you've been out queer for a long period of time and have had the relationship with, like, "You're not gay-" or "You're not straight but you don't know that yet, and I just gotta walk away."
-Like, I like that there's an anthem for those of us that have been there.
+Teylor: If you've been out queer for a long period of time and have had the relationship with like, "You're not gay-" or, "You're not straight but you don't know that yet, and I just gotta walk away."

+Teylor: Like, I like that there's an anthem for those of us that have been there.

-Sydnee: But I like that Casual, from a lesbian perspective it's like, no, this is a casual lesbian relationship.
+Sydnee: But I like that "Casual," from a lesbian perspective it's like, no, this is a casual lesbian relationship.
 You do get that close.